 See City Centre for a description of Victoria, Piccadilly, Deansgate–Castlefield and the lines between them.

 Open Metrolink lines are shown light green on the diagram; under construction phase 3b is shown orange.
 The main line railway is shown blue.

-At some future date, a railway station may be provided at Central Park.
+Leaving Victoria the line passes under Cheetham Hill Road bridge and joins the former Bury Electric Line Route.
+It initially rises with the Rochdale main line before falling to reach Collyhurst Tunnel, which curves to pass under the main line, and rises again.
 At Irk Valley Junction, about 1.8 kilometres from Victoria Station and near the Metrolink depot, this line branches off the Bury line.
 It runs over the Smedley viaduct and the eastern half of the Cheetham Hill loop line.
 A connection has been built, but not yet commmissioned, from the Depot towards Monsall.